FRC1991/Robot-2023/README.md

 These are quick profiles on our mentors and team leaders.

  #### ***Mentors***
 - Mr. Kean

-- Eileen Kean
+   - Fun fact: Once ate a 2 lb lobster with one hand because the other one was broken.

 - Mr. Ganoe
+   - Fun Fact: Served in the Navy on submarines for 5  1/2 years.

+- Mrs. Hockenhull
+   - Fun Fact: is from Indiana

-- Mr. Guilliete
+- Mr. Surace:
+   - Fun Fact: born and raised in Brooklyn

+- Mrs. Eileen
+   - Fun Fact: Was a captain of the team in 2017

-- Mr. Surace
+- Mr. Guillette

-- Ms. Hockenhull
+   - Fun Fact: longest serving mentor on the team

  #### ***Student Leaders***